How To Delete An Instance In AWS

 You can also able to terminate an instance using the AWS CLI.

-How to terminate an instance using AWS CLI
+How to delete an EC2 instance using AWS CLI

 You can follow the below quick information to terminate an instance using the AWS CLI.